samuellam123/Cryptocurrency_Swap_Form/README.md

 - Enter the amount of cryptocurrency you want to swap.
 - Select the cryptocurrency you want to sell and buy.
-- Click the "Get Token Exchange Rate" button to fetch the latest exchange rate.
+- Click the "Get Token Exchange Rate" button to fetch the exchange rate from the static `prices.json` file.
 - Use the "Connect Wallet" button to connect your wallet (note: implement the wallet connection logic as needed).

 ## Components